jamesshore/quixote/README.md

 `diff = element.diff(expected)`

-* `diff (string)`: A human-readable description of any differences found, or an empty string if none.
+* `diff (string)` A human-readable description of any differences found, or an empty string if none.

-* `expected (object)`: An object containing one or more of the above-listed properties (`top`, `right`, etc.) as keys, along with the expected value as a number or another property.
+* `expected (object)` An object containing one or more of the above-listed properties (`top`, `right`, etc.) as keys, along with the expected value as a number or another property.

 Example: `assert.equal(element.diff({ top: 13, bottom: otherElement.top.plus(10) }), "");`